Baesar/Skalbara-och-feltoleranta-system-grupp-1/README.md

 2. Open the run.bat file.
 This will start the backend server and the frontend application.

 ## Manual start
-1. Open two command prompt terminals, one for the frontend direcetory and one for the frontend directory.
+1. Open two command prompt terminals, one for the backend direcetory and one for the frontend directory.
 2. Run `npm install` in both the backend and the frontend.

 3. Inside the backend directory, run `npm run dev`, this will start the backend server.
 It should look like this and say "server started on port 5000".